Porsche WSC-95: Development

+The project was born in 1994 after TWR USA boss Tony Dowe was told by Tom Walkinshaw to find a race program within six weeks or wind up the business.
+With just an XJR-14 chassis at his disposal, Dowe approached Alwin Springer of Porsche Racing USA with a technical partnership arrangement, which was agreed to.

-In 1994, Porsche approved the beginning of a project to develop a prototype for the International Motor Sports Association (IMSA) series, running under the World Sports Car (WSC) regulations.
-The car was not a factory-backed effort, yet was approved by Porsche and use some of their expertise and most of all their powerplant.
-Tom Walkinshaw Racing (TWR) used the XJR-14 chassis number 691, modified by Porsche.
+The car was not a factory-backed effort, yet was approved by Porsche and used some of their expertise and most importantly, their powerplant.
+Designed as a prototype to comply with the International Motor Sports Association (IMSA) series, running under the World Sports Car (WSC) regulations, Tom Walkinshaw Racing (TWR) used the XJR-14 chassis number 691, re-engineered by David Fullerton and further modified by Porsche.

 For an engine, Porsche used one of their longest running motors, the Type-935 turbocharged Flat-6.
 Originally used in the Porsche 956 in the 1980s, the engine was still powerful enough to power modern prototypes.
 While Porsche's new 911 GT1s used a 3.2 Litre engine, the WSC-95 used a smaller 3.0 Litre engine.
 Although smaller, this gave the WSC-95 a better fuel economy than the 911 GT1, which was useful over long race distances.

-Unfortunately, the IMSA WSC regulations were changed prior to the 1995 season, leading to Porsche canceling the project.
+Mario Andretti and Hans-Joachim Stuck were signed to drive and the car had a shakedown prior to the 1995 24 Hours of Daytona.
+Unfortunately, the IMSA WSC regulations were changed prior to the 1995 season, leading to Porsche canceling the project and the car was mothballed.
 However, in February 1996 Reinhold Joest of the Joest Racing team convinced Porsche to give the unused prototype to his team, and for them to compete in the 24 Hours of Le Mans.
 With approval from Porsche, Joest put forth the money to allow for the construction of a second car from scratch, as well as the slight modifications to the existing car in order to meet the Le Mans Prototype (LMP1) regulations.
 Porsche agreed to help in the development of the car only if Joest agreed to pay for the services.